 Many people choose to use a Revocable Living Trust to hold title to certain assets during their lifetime.
 A Revocable Living Trust has several benefits.
 First, because the trust holds title to the property, it can provide some protection from creditors’ claims.
 You may also serve as the trustee, so you remain in control of the assets.
 Because the trust is revocable, you can modify the terms of the trust or revoke the trust.
 A trust can reduce or eliminate estate taxes and avoid probate.

 Upon your death or incapacitation, the trust becomes irrevocable, and the successor trustee you name in the trust assumes management of the trust.
 The trustee distributes the property to the trust beneficiaries after your death.

 Contact a Texas Estate-Planning Attorney for More Information

 If you have questions about estate planning or documents required to protect your property and your interests, consulting with a Texas estate-planning attorney can help you get the answers you need.
-Schedule a consult with one of our experienced estate-planning lawyers today.
+Schedule a consultation with one of our experienced estate-planning lawyers today.
 An attorney can help you develop a plan that is tailored to your needs and goals.